Poena cullei: Legislation of Justinian

-It is seen that Justinian regards this as a novel enactment of an old law, and that he includes not only the symbolic interpretations of the punishment as found in for example Cicero, but also Constantine's extension of the penalty to fathers who murder their own children.
-In Justinian, relative to Constantine, we see the inclusion in the sack of the dog, cock and monkey, not just the serpent(s) in Constantine.
+It is seen that Justinian regards this as a novel enactment of an old law, and that he includes not only the symbolic interpretations of the punishment as found for example in Cicero, but also Constantine's extension of the penalty to fathers who murder their own children.
+In Justinian, relative to Constantine, we see the inclusion in the sack of a dog, a cock and a monkey, and not just Constantine's serpent(s).
 Some modern historians, such as O.F.
-Robinson, suspects that the precise wording of the text in the Institutes 4.18.6 suggests that the claimed reference in Digest 48.9.9 from Modestinus is actually a sixth AD interpolation into the 3rd-century AD law text, rather than being a faithful citation of Modestinus.
+Robinson, suspects that the precise wording of the text in Institutes 4.18.6 suggests that the claimed reference in Digest 48.9.9 from Modestinus is actually a sixth-century interpolation into the third-century text, rather than being a faithful citation of Modestinus.

 Abolition

-The poena cullei was eliminated as the punishment for parricides within the Byzantine Empire in the law code Basilika, promulgated more than 300 years after the times of Justinian, around 892 AD.
-As Margaret Trenchard-Smith notes, however, in her essay "Insanity, Exculpation and Disempowerment", that "this does not necessarily denote a softening of attitude.
+The poena cullei was eliminated as the punishment for parricides within the Byzantine Empire in the law code Basilika, promulgated more than 300 years after the time of Justinian, around 892 AD.
+However, Margaret Trenchard-Smith notes in her essay "Insanity, Exculpation and Disempowerment" that "this does not necessarily denote a softening of attitude.
 According to the Synopsis Basilicorum (an abridged edition of Basilika), parricides are to be cast into the flames."

+However, at Bari on 15 June 1021, Dattus, a Lombard rebel, was tied up in a sack with a monkey, a rooster and a snake, and tossed into the sea.

 German revival in the Middle Ages and beyond

-The penalty of the sack, alongside the animals included, experienced a revival in parts of late medieval, and early modern Germany (particularly in Saxony).
+The penalty of the sack, with animals included, experienced a revival in parts of late medieval and early modern Germany, particularly in Saxony.
 The 14th-century commentator on the 13th-century compilation of laws/customs Sachsenspiegel, Johann von Buch, for example, states that the poena cullei is the appropriate punishment for parricides.
-Some differences evolved within the German ritual, relative to the original Roman ritual, though.
-Apparently, the rooster was not included, and the serpent might be replaced with a painting of a serpent on a piece of paper and the monkey could be replaced with a cat.
+Some differences evolved within the German ritual, relative to the original Roman ritual.
+Apparently, the cock was not included, the serpent might be replaced with a painting of a serpent on a piece of paper, and the monkey could be replaced with a cat.
 Furthermore, the cat and the dog were sometimes physically separated from the person, and the sack itself (with its two partitions) was made of linen, rather than of leather.